 18 Creepy Facts about Arachnophobia

-This skin-crawling classic turns 25 today.
+Arachnophia—Frank Marshall's skin-crawling cult classic—crept its way into theaters in the summer of 1990.
 Here are a few things you might not have known about the first (and last) “thrill-omedy.”

 1. IT WAS A LONG-TIME SPIELBERG COLLABORATOR’S DIRECTORIAL DEBUT.

 Frank Marshall had produced a number of films for Steven Spielberg’s Amblin Entertainment, including The Goonies, Poltergeist, Gremlins, Empire of the Sun, and The Color Purple (among many others).
 He had directed second unit photography and some short films—including making-of documentaries for the Indiana Jones movies, which he also produced—but Arachnophobia marked Marshall's feature film directorial debut.
 “As a producer for 20 years, I know how hard directing is, and I didn't want to do anything I'd had no experience with,” he told The New York Times.
 “Disney's Jeff Katzenberg sent me the script, and I felt it was something I could do.
 I didn't want to get into a serious dramatic piece that might stretch me beyond my capabilities.”

 2. THE ORIGINAL SCRIPT WAS MORE HORROR, LESS COMEDY.